 Readings will include Plato, modern philosophers and historians of science, cognitive linguists, and science critiques by scientists.
-Themes of the first semester will include: objectivity and truth, language and metaphors in the sciences, different models of scientific progress and history, scientific images, science literacy, and data and statistics.
+Themes of the first semester will include: objectivity and truth, language and metaphors in the sciences, scientific methodology, experimental design, and the influence of biases in science.